Category Archives: Recipe

 Mantou

-Mantou, a cornerstone of Chinese cuisine, embodies a beautiful paradox: profound simplicity yielding immense satisfaction.
-Originating in Northern China, these plain steamed buns serve as a staple carbohydrate, often accompanying savory dishes, much like rice or noodles.
-Unlike their filled counterparts, baozi, Mantou celebrates the unadorned beauty of wheat, water, and yeast, demanding precision in its creation to achieve its signature texture.
-It’s a testament to the fact that sometimes, the simplest things are the most challenging to perfect.
+Mantou, a cornerstone of Northern Chinese cuisine, embodies a beautiful paradox: profound simplicity yielding immense satisfaction.
+These plain steamed buns serve as a staple carbohydrate, functioning much like bread or rice, and are typically eaten alongside savory dishes.
+Unlike their filled counterparts, baozi, Mantou celebrates the unadorned beauty of wheat, water, and yeast.

 The Science of Steam: Why Mantou isn’t Baked